- Read More

 Monitor the injured nail for redness, swelling, or signs of infection.
 If you suspect an infection, call your doctor for an antibiotic and possible removal of a portion of the damaged nail.

 Long-term management of the nail requires a little patience and a lot of compliance.
 The most important long-term consideration isn't the prevention of soft tissue bacterial infection.
 What's most important is treating the nail to prevent a fungal infection.
 7-10 days post-injury, the tissue surrounding the nail becomes much less susceptible to bacterial infections.
-Continued use of antibiotics will, in many cases, actually contribute to infection.
+Continued use of antibiotics will, in many cases, actually contribute to fungal infections.
 The image at left shows a superinfection of the skin adjacent to the nail resulting from the over-use of a topical antibiotic.
 And what's so striking in this image is the fact that the remaining portion of the nail is significantly infiltrated with a fungal infection.
 The lesson here is that once the potential for bacterial infection is resolved, shift gears and begin treating the nail for a fungal infection.
 Remember, all fungal infections of the nail begin with an injury to the nail.
 Therefore, all nail injuries should be treated with a topical antifungal medication to prevent the onset of a fungal infection.

 Prior to an injury, the nail acts as a barrier and is able to fend off fungal infections.
 Following an injury to the nail, the door of susceptibility swings open, allowing the fungus to infiltrate the nail.
 It's important to apply an antifungal medication to the nail for the entire length of time it takes the new nail to grow out.
 This length of time can vary but is typically 3-4 months for fingernails and up to 10 months for toenails.